Stacked glass payment cards with a pound symbol, pyramid silhouette, and Egyptian flag

 Egypt's pound lost 70% of its value since 2022 while the CBE simultaneously banned banks from facilitating crypto transactions, creating a country where 3+ million people hold crypto through P2P channels but cannot officially interact with the banking system to buy or sell it.

-Tria Signature adds self-custody at 4.5% with zero FX, keeping keys outside exchange risk in a market where the banking system has proven it will restrict access on government order. ether.fi Core navigates Egypt's tax Catch-22: reporting crypto gains implies engaging in restricted activity, so borrow-to-spend at 3% cashback avoids creating a taxable event entirely.
+Tria Signature adds self-custody at 4.5% with zero FX, keeping keys outside exchange risk in a market where the banking system has proven it will restrict access on government order. ether.fi Core addresses Egypt's tax Catch-22: reporting crypto gains implies engaging in restricted activity, so borrow-to-spend at 3% cashback avoids creating a taxable event entirely.

 Kolo Card